-And then I moved to Queens, New York during sophomore year of high school, where everything changed.
-I attended a below-average high school, where it took me until the end of junior year to re-enter the honors program, packed grocery bags at the local C-Town Supermarket, met my future wife, bombed the SATs, and failed to see college admission results from my top two college choices after my college advisor forgot to mail in the applications.
+After living in Miami for ten years, my family moved to Queens, New York during sophomore year of high school.
+Everything changed.
+I attended a below-average high school, where I needed to retake a bunch of state required fundamental courses to re-enter the honors program by the end of junior year.
+While attending high school and to support my mother with bills, I packed grocery bags at the local C-Town Supermarket earning tips from customers.
+20-hour weekend shifts amounted to $25.
+Besides meeting my future wife in high school, I also bombed the SATs and failed to see college admission results from my top two college choices because my college advisor forgot to mail in the applications.
 I settled for CUNY.

-I studied Mechanical Engineering, worked part-time at Babies R’ Us, interned at General Electric, and decided to no longer have a career in engineering after graduation and “follow the money” in the financial services.
+In college, I studied Mechanical Engineering while working part-time at Babies R’ Us.
+During my summer internship at General Electric, I decided to no longer pursue a career in engineering and “follow-the-money” in the financial services industry.

 All these hardships and unfortunate events led to where I am at today.
-My first professional role as mediocre trade settlement “button pusher” at the Royal Bank of Scotland (RBS) led to a more sophisticated Market Risk Analyst after three months.
-The market risk role along with the downfall of RBS led to a Management Consulting role at KPMG, which then led to an Investment Banking role at a small boutique on Wall Street, which then led to a data analyst at Credit Suisse, which now led me to my current role in Healthcare Business Strategy.
+After three months in my first professional role as a Trade Settlement Analyst at the Royal Bank of Scotland (RBS), I landed a more sophisticated Market Risk Analyst position.
+The market risk role along with the downfall of RBS led to a Risk Management Consulting role at KPMG, which then led to an Investment Banking role at a small boutique on Wall Street, which then led to a data analyst role at Credit Suisse, which led me to my current role in Healthcare Business Strategy.

-Along the way, I learned the many ins-and-outs of interviewing, networking, applying, personal branding, case studies, brainteasers, and many other career entry topics.
+Along the way, I learned the many ins-and-outs of interviewing, networking, applying, personal branding, and many other career entry topics.
 In this blog, I will share my experiences that advanced my career and lead me up the corporate ladder.